 Our friends over at Mama Hope - the charity organization whose tag line is “Stop the Pity, Unlock the Potential” – have released another must-see video.
 The Women of Nyamonge Present: Netball gives us a peek into the lives of a group of four women who live in a port city in the western part of Kenya.
-In a video that lasts just over 100 seconds, we meet Carolyn (a community representative), Josephine (from the village garden group), Nelly the gospel singer, and Lynet (chairman of the local women’s group).
-Different ages, different backgrounds, but with a shared love for netball.
+In a short clip, we meet Carolyn (a community representative), Josephine (from the village garden group), Nelly the gospel singer, and Lynet (chairman of the local women’s group); different ages, different backgrounds, but with a shared love for netball.

 “When asked what they would make a film about, the women of the Nyamonge neighborhood of Chiga village in Kisumu, Kenya said, “Netball.